Wilton-O/Alien-Invasion-Game-Versions-Repository/README.md

 Hello!

 Hopefully, it is only my class professor who ends up reading this.
-As well, I hope that I have placed and labeled everything correctly for grading/use.
+Here is where I have provided my weekly submissions for an 'Alien Invaders' game project.

 -Wilton